 Collaboration With The Litterboom Project

 90% of marine plastic pollution comes from river systems.
 Litterbooms are highly effective floating booms that catch most plastic from a river, which is then removed by trained teams and sorted on site.
-The Litterboom Pilot Project in Cape Town started in June 2020.
+The Litterboom Project Cape Town was launched in June 2020.